The Norton Cancer Institute Genomics Lab is the first of its kind in Louisville with genomic testing capabilities.

 “With genomic testing we’re now literally developing classes of drugs based on specific gene mutations in specific tumors.”
 Dr. Flynn said.

-The lab was made possible through the Steven Vanover Foundation, thanks to a $250,000 donation to the Norton Healthcare Foundation.
+The lab was made possible through a $250,000 gift from the Steven Vanover Foundation, along with $200,000 from Gouverneur H. “Bo” Nixon and family, and the Norton Healthcare Foundation.